Spijkervet/godfather/README.md

 I thought it was a nice idea to bring the nostalgia back in GTA:V and decided to rework the original idea into a new gamemode for GTA:Network.

-Started coding on: 19 Jan, 2017
-Amout of days it took for final release: 14 days

 Features

 "Dynamic" means it can be altered within the game by Game Admins (so without touching code.)